yuchenlichuck/tp/docs/README.md

 * The command keyword (e.g. `add`) is case insensitive.
 However, the delimiter (e.g. `n/`)are case sensitive.
 * It is okay to switch the sequence when inputting the delimiters:
     * `add n/<NAME> l/<LOCATION>` has same effects as `add l/<LOCATION> n/<NAME> `
+* When inputting a time, the time format is always: `hh:mm`.
+  Most command accepts time range which is: `hh:mm-hh:mm`.
+No space is allowed around `-`.
+  Also, similar format like `1:00` will not be allowed.
+* When inputting a date, the date format is always: `yyyy-mm-dd`.
 * Some recognized date/time error will be automatically parsed to accepted format.
     * `24:00` will be parsed to `23:59` since 24:00 is next day.
     * `2021-02-30` will be parsed to `2021-02-28`